woman pointing to projection

 Additionally, UGA Admissions has a helpful site for international applicants: https://www.admissions.uga.edu/admissions/international/

-• I would like to complete courses online.
+• I would like to take courses online.
 Can I complete coursework remotely to earn my Verification Statement?

 • What courses are required for the Verification Statement?